 Plain white shirt, all buttons to be fastenedshort sleeved or long sleeved.
 No polo shirts.
 Shirts must be tucked in.

 School tie, which must be clip on.

 Plain black formal school trousers (no leggings, denim, canvas or lycra).
-Trousers must be tailored and not skin tight, tapered or tight around the ankle.
+Trousers must be tailored and not skin tight.
 Trousers must be full length and not above the ankle.